The Jay Estate, Rye, NY

 In 1905 the property was sold to Dutch financier Warner La Montaigne van Norden, who formalized the garden rooms while retaining the grazing fields and the existing axis to the Sound.
 In 1911 Edgar Palmer purchased the estate and hired Brinley & Holbrook to expand the grounds, including construction of another residence.

-Twenty-three acres of the original estate, including the meadow, remain today.
+Today, 23 acres of the original estate, including the meadow, remain.
+It is managed by the Jay Heritage Center on behalf of New York State and Westchester County Parks.
 The property was listed in the National Register of Historic Places in 1982 and designated a National Historic Landmark in 1993.

 Location and Nearby Landscapes